Nikki C is wearing the 'Casual Tank' in grey and the 'Classic Maternity Leggings - Full Length' in bondi blue.

 83. Mary Poppins, only not quite as magical and put together!
-But I do try to stay positive and put as much fun in every situation as I can!
+But I do try to stay positive and put as much fun into every situation as I can!
 And I do have a really big purse full of stuff!
-LOL you never know what you’re going to need.
+You never know what you’re going to need!

-84. Some days I feel like superwoman killing it, other days like Tazzy devil, a hot mess.
+84. Some days I feel like superwoman killing it, other days like the Tazzy devil...a hot mess.

 85. I most relate to Mrs Weasley from Harry Potter.
-Just like me, Mrs Weasley makes her kids roll their eyes plenty of times but they’d still agree she was pretty fantastic.
+Just like me, Mrs Weasley makes her kids roll their eyes plenty of times, but they’d still agree she's pretty fantastic.
 I love how she makes do with what the Weasley’s have, creates a warm and loving home, but is still one mean-mama if you mess with her brood.

 86. Amy in Bad Moms (Mila Kunis’ character).
 She tried really hard at first to make it look like she had it all together and after all the stress of it, she just did her own thing and didn't care what anyone else thought.